softkave/fimidx/notes/impls/fmdx-02.md

-# Plans for fmdx 02
+# Plans for fimidx 02

 - Underlying storage layer using Mongodb.
 Cut Postgresql for now, because deeply nested array fields are proving a bit unwieldy.
 - Current offerings will be: